wagdav/thewagner.net/content/2025-01-15-Six-months-of-cdk.markdown

 When I started using the CDK I didn't know TypeScript.
 I had used JavaScript and many other programming languages, so learning the basics of TypeScript didn't pose a problem for me.
-I immediately recognized the power in the TypeScript language ecosystem.
-As a CDK user, but also CDK developers, Libraries, package manager, testing tools, integration with continuous integration systems; all available immediately.
+In large part, because over decades the web community produced an incredible ecosystem of learning material, libraries, linters, formatters, package managers and other tools.
+After a few hours I already studied the "CDK world", because the language and syntax scaffolding just worked.

 # Difficulties